giareyes/blender/README.md

 # Blender
 Scripts written for CPSC 479: Advanced Computer Graphics.
 These scripts can be uploaded into Blender and used to procedurally create models and animations.
 I created these scripts for my final project to show that I understood these techniques well enough to implement them myself.
+See video here: https://youtu.be/_yVD4_2ke1Q

 ## Procedural Modeling: